Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-\begin{proof} Recall that the construction of $B_\tau^\star, A_\tau^\star$ involves diagonal scalings selected so as to satisfy the given marginals $\hat \mu,\hat \nu_1\ldots,\hat \nu_m$ for the distribution at $t=0$, and first arrival probabilities $\hat \nu_y$ at the nodes $y\in\Va$.
-To establish the optimality of the relative entropy functional, the basic idea is to disintegrate the probability mass on paths into a product of two terms.
-In this, one term represents the joint between marginals at end-points $x_0$ and $x_\tau$ (with $x_0\in\Vt$ and $(\tau,x_\tau)$ in $\{1,\ldots t\}\times\Va$ or in $ \{t\}\times \Vt$) and the other represents the probability mass on the in-between choice of path.
-The relative entropy between the prior $Q$ and the posterior $P$, upon substitution, decomposes into summands that correspond to the respective terms of the disintegrated measure.
-One summand has already been optimized in our selection of $P^\star$ whereas the other vanishes, since $Q$ and $P^\star$ share the same mass on their pinned bridges (Proposition \ref{prob:disint1}).
-We now explain this in detail.
-To this end, we partition the set of possible paths into a union of disjoint sets
+\begin{theorem} The Markov law \eqref{eq:MLaw1} with transition kernel \eqref{eq:postmat} such that $\hat B_\tau=B_\tau^\star$, and $\hat A_\tau=A_\tau^\star$ as in \eqref{eq:hats} is the unique solution $P^\star$ to Problem \ref{prob:KL-paths-mult} assuming feasibility. {$\Box$} \end{theorem} \begin{proof} To establish the optimality with respect to the relative entropy functional, the basic idea of the proof is to disintegrate each probability distribution on paths as a sum of two products.
+The joint probability of an initial state, an absorption state, and associated stopping time appears in one term, whereas the joint probability of transient initial and final states appears in the other.
+The relative entropy, upon substitution, decomposes into summands involving the respective terms of disintegrated measures.
+When minimizing the relative entropy, two summands have already been optimized for due to our selection of $B_\tau^\star$ and $A_\tau^\star$, whereas others vanish by Proposition \ref{prob:disint1}.
+We now explain this.
+To this end, we disintegrate the measure $Q$ and write